sbnb-irb/chemical-checker/README.md

+# :warning: Note for Editors and Reviewers

+This repository is the one currently being used to develop the Chemical Checker (CC) in our SB&NB laboratory.
+As such, the repository contains a significant number of functionalities and data not presented in the primary CC manuscript.

+Due to the strong computational requirements of our pipeline, the code has been written and optimized to work in our local HPC facilities.
+Installation guides found below are for SB&NB users only.
+As stated in the manuscript, the main deliverable of our resource are the CC _signatures_, which can be accessed easily through a [REST API](https://chemicalchecker.com/help) or downloaded as [data files](https://chemicalchecker.com/downloads).

+Please feel free to explore any of the scripts inside this repository.
+The most relevant to the paper being revised are found under:
+* Data pre-processing: `packages/scripts/preprocess/`.
+* Signature production: `package/chemicalchecker/core/{sign1.py sign2.py}`.

 # Chemical Checker

 The Chemical Checker (CC) is a resource of small molecule signatures.
 In the CC, compounds are described from multiple viewpoints, spanning every aspect of the drug discovery process, from chemical properties to clinical outcomes.